fzlee/alipay/README.md

 * DCAliPay: sign request with cert
 * ISVAliPay: used when you need to host multiple alipay services

+# referer to this doc for more reference https://opensupport.alipay.com/support/knowledge/20069/201602429395?ant_source=zsearch

 #### Naming convention
 Given an alipay function, say `alipay.trade.page.pay`, we will defind a corresponding function `alipay.api_alipay_trade_page_pay()`